Newborn Baby

 Newborn Screenings: What You Need to Know

-By Troy Nelson, MD, pediatrician and medical director, DMG Children’s Rehabilitative Services
+By Troy Nelson, MD, medical director and pediatrician

 Did you know September is Newborn Screening Awareness Month?
 Newborn screening allows identification and treatment of a disease before symptoms even emerge.
-A newborn may appear healthy, but still have a serious condition that cannot be seen.
-If left untreated, these conditions can lead to slow growth, blindness and/or intellectual disability, and may be life threatening.
-Early detection and treatment can help prevent these serious problems, which is why newborn screening is critical.
+A newborn may appear healthy but still have a serious condition that cannot be seen.
+If left untreated, these conditions can lead to slow growth, blindness and/or intellectual disability and may be life threatening.
+Early detection and treatment can help prevent these serious problems, which is why newborn screenings are critical.

 Based on published research by Dr. Robert Guthrie in 1963, newborn screenings have evolved with newborns now being screened for more than 25 conditions within days of birth; screenings involve just a few drops of blood.
 According to the National Institute of Health, newborn screening detects a treatable condition in about 1 in 300 babies born each year, a total of about 12,500 cases each year.
 In Arizona, approximately 100 babies annually are found to have a serious condition identified through newborn screening.